Section Image

 1/2

-Farther west, forested trails weave around the Catskills, while campgrounds like Rip Van Winkle are scattered throughout the wooded landscape.
-Opus 40, a 6.5-acre outdoor sculpture park created by artist Harvey Fite, is one of the town's most unique attractions hidden amongst the hills.
+Nature preserves, state parks and other public lands make up the Catskills' expansive mountain ranges farther west.
+One of the town's most distinctive attractions, tucked away amid the hills, is Opus 40, a 6.5-acre outdoor sculpture park designed by artist Harvey Fite.
 "It was built singlehandedly by one sculptor who intended to make it a basis for his sculptures, but it ended up being a sculpture in itself," says Sean Zimmerman, associate broker at Halter Associates Realty Inc., who has been helping homeowners sell their homes for over 20 years.
-With the Catskills Mountains as its backdrop and a series of loose stone walls and ponds, Opus 40 offers a unique setting for afternoon explorations, wedding celebrations and concerts.
 "There are always outdoor events where people can bring their chairs and listen to music along the rocks," Zimmerman says.

 Opus 40 was created by Harvey Fite a historic sculpture and educator at Bard.